ikunetwork/WhitePaper/README.md

 ```
 IPFS will serve to provide infrastructure for the `RST[x]` DC.
-The R&D team will provide updates to the RST Holders in their DC on a regular basis, in which `RST[x]` holders will have ability to:
+The R&D team will provide updates to the RSTx Holders in their DC on a regular basis, in which `RST[x]` holders will have ability to:

 (i) Determine whether R&D team should have access to remainder of funds for continuing research (upon reaching or not reaching R&D milestone x - oracle),
 (ii) Upgrade to clinical trial subject,
 (iii) Provide reputation scores to fellow RST[x] holders and the R&D team
-(iv) remove R&D operations personnel upon achieving RST DC majority consensus.
+(iv) remove R&D operations personnel (e.g. PI) upon achieving RST DC majority consensus.

-The RST DC is incentivized to provide timely and relevant information to both its own DC and the public as the RST and also IKU will be at the mercy of market sentiment.
-IKU and RST tokens are expected to trade in real time, globally in the cryptourrency market place.
-If an RST DC does not operate efficiently, the value of their RST will likely decrease and likely further affect IKU value.
+The RSTx DC is incentivized to provide timely and relevant information to both its own DC and the public as the RSTx and also IKU will be at the mercy of market sentiment.
+IKU and RSTx tokens are expected to trade in real time, globally in the cryptourrency market place.
+If an RSTx DC does not operate in efficient scientific fashion, this is expected to be reflected accordingly.

-### The RST `permissionlessLicense`
+### The RSTx `permissionlessLicense`

 The `permissionlessLicense` facilitates digital scarcity as an additional efficienct economic incentive vehicle.
 The `permissionlessLicense` protocol allows for global trade of any data or IP, that has scarcity properties, as cryptographic assets.
-Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic license to the data or IP generated by the DC.
-This allows for a license to be highly available and auditable as it is a datapoint on a blockchain.
-In IKU's case, a `permissionlessLicense` would be granted upon a certain Ethereum address holding z% of outstanding Cannabis Pain Treatment/MAPS RST’s.
+Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic license to the data or IP generated by the RSTx DC.
+This allows for a license to be highly available, fungible and auditable as it is a datapoint on a blockchain.
+In IKU's case, a `permissionlessLicense` would be granted upon a certain Ethereum address holding z% of outstanding RSTx’s.
 The party who holds the private key to such Ethereum address now has a license to utilize and exploit the clinical trial data, e.g. completed Phase II clinical trial data,  to potentially submit to the U.S. FDA for approval.
 The more scientifically advanced the R&D initiative, the greater the potential demand as the data and its corresponding license and therefore RST becomes more scientifically valuable i.e. completing Phase II clinical trials and therefore more value will be required by one who desires a `permissionlessLicense` to achieve the RST threshold.

-The IN will provide a standard `permissionlessLicense` with drop down variables such as territory, RST license threshold, required efforts require good faith development (e.g. marketing approval within [x time]), amongst others [period of time and royalty rate].
-This will enable proposers to click through, filling in variables at their discretion.
-This dramatically reduces the need for negotiation, lawyers and other middlemen, enabling an open streamlined licensing process.
-In addition, parties will have the opportunity to provide their own customized license which will be subject to market demand.
+The IN will provide a standard `permissionlessLicense` with drop down variables such as territory, RST license threshold, required efforts for good faith development (e.g. FDA approval within [x time]), amongst others.
+This will enable proposers to click through, filling in variables at their discretion, likely dramatically reducing the need for negotiation, lawyers and other middlemen, enabling an open streamlined licensing process.
+In addition, parties will have the opportunity to provide their own customized license, subject to market demand.

-Specifically, the `permissionlessLicense` license enables exit opportunities for RST holders to license RST-backed data which can be obtained by any interested party (e.g. health insurance distributor, traditional pharma, venture, etc.).
+Specifically, the `permissionlessLicense` enables exit opportunities for RST holders to license RST-backed data which can be obtained by any interested party (e.g. health insurance distributor, venture, foundation, etc.).
 If the `permissionlessLicense` threshold is not achieved after a succcessful Phase II clinical trial, the RST DC may become a collective ad hoc venture team around its cryptoasset, e.g. an approved rare disease treatment with 7 years of market exclusivity in the U.S., for further development, market distribution, etc.  This creates a self perpetuating ecosystem of innovation and multiple opportunities for IKU and RST holders, as well as other parties interested in licensing.

 Upon the public release of the IN, IKU token holders will be able to decide what happens to RSTs that are not part of the `permissionlicense`.
 This may include creating a software bounty thats allows for royalties to flow to the remaining outstanding RSTs in exchange for work or in the alternative, as a securitized asset.
 Because RSTs are traded on the Ethereum blockchain, provenance of RST data rights are known, facilitating potential trustless royalty distribution to RST holders from the licensee.
-Note that this will be up to IKU token holders to decide and may never come to fruition.
+Note that this will be up to IKU token holders to decide.

 ### Decentralized Key Management System

-The `RST[X]` DC is incentivized to upload relevant and appropriate research data that pertains to the `RFP` and `RST[x]`.
-As this data is stored on IPFS, the associated private key must be encrypted and only available to RST Holders at a specified balance threshold.
-In no way will the IKU Foundation own or control any private key to `RST[x]` associated data in IPFS of which the`permissionless` unlocks.
-Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]` DC will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon RST Holder request of the `RST[x]` in the `devtools`.
+As the `RST[X]` DC is incentivized to upload relevant and appropriate research data to IPFS, the associated private key to trigger the `permissionlessLicense` must be encrypted and only available to RST Holders at a specified balance threshold.
+In no way will the IKU Foundation own or control any private key to `RST[x]` associated data in IPFS of which the `permissionlessLicense` unlocks.
+Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]` DC will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon RST Holder request of the `RST[x]` in the `devtools`.  @mike control f permissionliessLicense and make sure its all sme font

 **BRUNO - SHOULD WE INLCUDE PROXY REENCRYPTION DIAGRAM (BORROW FROM THEIR WHITE PAPER?)

-### Fees and the Network Digital Wallet

-Establishing a profile on the EN provides access to the Network Digital Wallet NDW.
-The NDW will serve to hold BTC, ETH, IKU and all RST's, and is expected to also hold digitalized fiat, providing for efficient capital formation and communication.
-In addition the NDW enables IKU holders to earn fees in RST as [x%] of all of the **fundedProposal** RSTs, pro-rata, will flow to IKU holders in exchange for preforming a certain threshold of work on the IN, e.g. participating in the peer review process.
-Such model gives an IKU holder the opportunity to have rights to all the research on IN.

 ### Network Utility for R&D